 The preparation of these financial statements requires management to make judgments and estimates and form assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the reporting period.
 On an ongoing basis, management evaluates its judgments and estimates in relation to assets, liabilities, revenue and expenses.
 Management uses historical experience and various other factors it believes to be reasonable under the given circumstances as the basis for its judgments and estimates.
 Actual outcomes may differ from these estimates under different assumptions and conditions.
-Significant areas requiring estimates are goodwill and related impairment testing, valuation of timber, certain actuarial and economic assumptions used in the determination for the cost and accrued benefit obligations of employee future benefits, inventory valuation and obsolescence, deferred tax assets and liabilities valuation, classification of lease agreements and judgments regarding the determination of reportable segments.
+Significant areas requiring estimates are goodwill and related impairment testing, valuation of timber, inventory valuation and obsolescence, deferred tax assets and liabilities valuation, assessing whether an arrangement contains a lease, determining the lease term, and determining the discount rate to value the lease.